Weed Kills Coronavirus: Fact or Fiction

 Remain skeptical of internet claims stating that weed kills coronavirus.

-Unfortunately, as this article was written, over 2.5 million people have lost their lives to the virus.
-The COVID-19 virus is a deadly pathogen.
-Given the uncertainty of our times, it's understandable why you may be looking optimistically at medical marijuana.
-But this doesn't mean that marijuana is actually effective at treating or preventing COVID-19.
-Certainly nothing in the scientific literature, as of yet, has produced anything that we can confidently point to as definitively showing a link between cannabis and coronavirus.
+Unfortunately, as of the date this article was updated, over 775 million people across the globe have lost their lives to the virus.
+The COVID-19 virus is a deadly pathogen still spreading throughout communities worldwide, with over half a million cases reported weekly.
+Given the uncertainty of our times, it's understandable why you may be looking optimistically at medical cannabis.
+But this doesn't mean that cannabis is actually effective at treating or preventing COVID-19.
+Indeed, nothing in the scientific literature has produced anything that we can confidently point to as definitively showing a link between cannabis and coronavirus.
 Therefore, you should remain vigilant and, quite frankly, skeptical of any health claims you see on the internet concerning COVID-19 and marijuana.

 The information in this article and any included images or charts are for educational purposes only.
 This information is neither a substitute for, nor does it replace, professional legal advice or medical advice, diagnosis, or treatment.
 If you have any concerns or questions about laws, regulations, or your health, you should always consult with an attorney, physician or other licensed professional.